What is Edge Computing?

 Edge vs. cloud vs. fog computing

-The key difference between the three lies in location of data processing.
-In cloud computing, the processing takes on the cloud server; in edge computing it takes on the IoT sensors that are connected to the devices; whereas in fog computing the processing takes place between the data source and the cloud or any other data centre.
+The key difference between the three lies in the location of data processing.
+In cloud computing, the processing takes place on the cloud server; in edge computing, it takes place on the IoT sensors that are connected to the devices; whereas in fog computing, the processing takes place between the data source and the cloud or any other data center.

 Edge computing, IoT and 5G possibilities

 The emergence of IoT devices brought edge computing to everyone’s notice.
-The evolution in IoT devices is expected to have a significant impact on future developments in edge computing.
+The evolution of IoT devices is expected to have a significant impact on future developments in edge computing.

 Harnessing the potential of devices at the edge

-Real time deep insights and predictive analytics are possible by harnessing the growing in-device computing capability with edge computing.
-Utilising this potential will help us to improve quality and enhance value through innovations.
+Real-time deep insights and predictive analytics are possible by harnessing the growing in-device computing capability with edge computing.
+Utilizing this potential will help us to improve quality and enhance value through innovations.

-Devices at the edge allow us to bring data closer to their point of use rather than be in a central location.
-Latency and costs are significantly lowered with reduction of the amount of data being processed in the cloud or a centralised location.
-At the same time privacy and security concerns are addressed with data being in an edge device rather than data moving back and forth from the cloud or a central data centre.
+Devices at the edge allow us to bring data closer to their point of use than to a central location.
+Latency and costs are significantly lowered with a reduction in the amount of data being processed in the cloud or a centralized location.
+At the same time, privacy and security concerns are addressed by having data on an edge device rather than having it move back and forth from the cloud or a central data center.